sanlaelaecho/gradebook-API/README.md

 SECRET=your-SHA256-secret-key
 ```
 Copy the `mongodb+srv://` link from your MongoDB account and replace it in the .env file.
 You can change your database name as desired.
 Create a secret on SHA256 website and replace `your-SHA256-secret-key` with the hash.
-Remember your actual secret.
+Remember your actual secret. <br>

 7. Run the seed.js file to prepopulate some subjects and cohorts into the database:
 `node ./config/seed.js`